Legorooj/sloth/docs/source/api/raw/base.rst

-``sloth.raw.complex.base``: The abstract base classes for testing
+``sloth.raw.base``: The abstract base classes for testing
 =================================================================

-.. module:: sloth.raw.complex.base
+.. module:: sloth.raw.base

 This module provides the abstract base classes for tests.
 They are abstract classes, and *must* be subclassed.